-Question Example of Measures Data Source Was there a decrease in re- incarceration rates among those who receive Medicaid matched SUD treatment?
-Number and percent of members who receive Medicaid matched treatment with a re-incarceration.
-DOC
+Question Example of Measures Data Source Was there a decrease in re- Number and percent of members who DOC incarceration rates among those receive Medicaid matched treatment who receive Medicaid matched with a re-incarceration.
+SUD treatment?

 Hypothesis 2: With the approval and implementation of this amendment, the provision of Medicaid-matched SUD treatment will increase the likelihood of enrollment and enrollment continuity following release.